 In one later scene Ford's character, after rummaging the shoreline's detritus in a state of almost delusional resistance to defeat in the face of failure when all they have is gone, exclaims to his beaten family "if what you want isn't washed up on the beach, you probably don't need it!" - as he grips in his hands remnants of a society he still believes he has left behind.

 It's a thought-provoking film made by a system usually uninterested in responding to real issues such as climate change and the trickle down effect of society's inherent ills.

-The Stalkers are enticed by the unknown and the mysteries within, they say the ultimate destination, if they can reach it, has the power to grant a person almost anything in the world.
-As this information is passed down by previous Stalkers, it is as much a test of faith as anything else, the religious leanings of Tarkovsky influencing the film in a direction slightly different to what the source material Roadside Picnic by the Strugatsky Brothers intended.
+The Stalkers are enticed by the unknown and the mysteries within.
+If they reach their ultimate destination - 'the room' - they will find the power to be granted almost anything in the world.
+As this information is passed down by previous Stalkers, it is as much a test of faith as anything else (the religious leanings of Tarkovsky influencing the film in a slightly different direction to what the source material Roadside Picnic by the Strugatsky Brothers intended).